 The scale of the assault on our minds is enormous – we have never faced a global threat of this magnitude before.

 Many individuals have a sense of unease about the future – at the same time nature is under threat, and modern society survives in a virtual stupor in what can best be described as a parallel universe.
-We need to focus on defending our freedom of thought, strengthening our bonds with nature and safeguarding our precious heritage for future generations.
+We need to focus on defending our freedom of thought and artistic expression, enhancing our consciousness, strengthening our bonds with nature and safeguarding our precious planet for future generations.

 “What lies behind us and what lies ahead of us are tiny matters compared to what lives within us.”
 Henry David Thoreau.”
 (1817-1862)